Connect with us

 From our Partners

-When I first read that line in high school, something resonated deep within me.
-A good book leaves a lasting impression long after its narrative has concluded.
-Its characters and the imaginary worlds they inhabit leave an indelible mark and, consequently, shape the way we perceive the world around us.
+When I initially encountered that line in high school, it deeply resonated with me.
+A compelling novel can have a lasting impact long after the narrative concludes.
+Its characters and the worlds they inhabit leave an impression and mould the way we perceive the world around us.

 Kate DiCamillo & Chris Van Dusen

-1. Mercy Watson Is Missing!: Tales from Deckawoo Drive
+1. Mercy Watson Is Missing!: Tales from De

 When Mercy Watson, a beloved pig, goes missing in the chaotic neighborhood of Deckawoo Drive, the Watsons are heartbroken, and local authorities prove unhelpful.
 But when a clever idea to hire a bumbling private investigator, Percival Smidgely, and his pigeon Polly, emerges, the neighborhood comes together to solve the mystery.
 As they follow hoofprints and an enticing scent, the community sleuths embark on a heartwarming and funny adventure.
 This is the newest addition to Kate DiCamillo’s beloved Tales from Deckawoo Drive series and is sure to be a hit for littles getting into chapter books.